e280/sly/README.md

 import {html, css} from "lit"
 ```

-`BaseElement` is a class-based approach to create a custom element web component.

-it lets you expose js properties on the element instance, which helps you setup a better developer experience for people interacting with your element through the dom.

-base element enjoys the same `use` hooks as views.
+`BaseElement` is an old-timey class-based "fogey" approach to making web components, but with a modern twist — its `render` method gives you the same `use` hooks that views enjoy.

 ### 🪵 base element setup
 - **declare your element class**